 In January 2019, we purchased \$41.0 of preferred stock of Caelum Biosciences (Caelum), a privately-held biotechnology company, and a \$16.1 option to acquire the remaining equity in Caelum in connection with an agreement that we entered into with Caelum, see Note 18, "Commitments and Contingencies" for additional information on the agreement.
-As our equity investment in Caelum and the option to acquire the remaining equity in Caelum do not have a readily determinable fair value, we will record the assets at cost, less impairments, and adjust for any subsequent changes resulting from an observable price change in an orderly transaction for identical or similar equity securities of the same issuer.
+As our equity investment in Caelum and the option to acquire the remaining equity in Caelum do not have a readily determinable fair value, we are recording the assets at cost, less impairment, and adjusted for any subsequent changes resulting from an observable price change in an orderly transaction for identical or similar equity securities of the same issuer.

-There were no observable price changes associated with these assets during the first quarter 2019.
-The carrying value of the investment and option of \$41.0 and \$16.1, respectively, were not impaired as of March 31, 2019.
+There were no observable price changes associated with these assets during the six months ended June 30, 2019.
+The carrying value of the investment and option of \$41.0 and \$16.1, respectively, were not impaired as of June 30, 2019.